Blog > Amazon > Amazon Fulfilled By Merchant 101: Everything You Ever Wanted to Know

 Pros and cons of Amazon Fulfilled By Merchant

-Your choice of fulfillment model boils down to your business’s specific needs.
-Those will change over time though, so your approach must be able to adapt as well.
-Therefore, knowing the advantages and disadvantages of both FBA and FBM is critical to develop a robust strategy for your brand.
+Your choice of fulfillment model depends on your business’s specific needs.
+These will change over time, so your approach must be able to adapt as well.
+Therefore, knowing the advantages and disadvantages of both FBA and FBM is critical to developing a robust strategy for your brand.

 Advantages of Amazon Fulfilled By Merchant

-• Better margins and cushions: FBM sellers can enjoy more earnings than those who use FBA.
+• Better margins and cushions: FBM sellers may enjoy more earnings than those who use FBA, especially if you leverage optimal inventory placement and find the best shipping rates.

-• Avoid Amazon-related issues: Amazon regularly updates their policies.
-You can avoid the potential consequences of failing to adhere to these changes thanks to the freedom FBM offers.
-You also deal with less paperwork and fewer processes.
+• Avoid Amazon-related issues: Amazon regularly updates its policies.
+You can avoid the potential consequences of missing a policy update, and having an FBA listing removed.
+You also deal with less paperwork and fewer processes on the Amazon side.

 • Relationship building: With total control over your business, you can provide more personalized customer experiences.